loomnetwork/loom-sdk-documentation/docs/delegated-proof-of-stake.md

 ```

 Then we need to make sure some initial coins on the blockchain are given out so that we have some voting power.
 To do this we need to modify
 `genesis.json` and change the `init` section of the Coin contract configuration.
+In this example we'll give ourselves 100 coins.
 ```json
         {
             "vm": "plugin",